LOOSE-LIPS/loose-lips-2.0/src/routes/blog/the-bpm-continuum-late-2019/index.md

 description: >-
-  The end of the year is usually a slower moment for music industries, as releases normally abound in the few months prior, in time to be picked for December&rsquo;s traditional tops.
-This seemed even truer this year, which may or may not be linked to the &ldquo;top of the decade&rdquo; lists that were added to [...]Read More...
+  The end of the year is usually a slower moment for music industries, as releases normally abound in the few months prior, in time to be picked for December’s traditional tops.
+This seemed even truer this year, which may or may not be linked to the “top of the decade” lists that were added to [...]Read More...
 published: true
 tags: feature
 featured: false